iilab/iilab.org-hakyll/_posts/news/2015-03-27-nix-osx-haskellng-hakyll.md

 $ nix-shell -I ~ --command 'cabal repl'
 ```

+If I add some Haskell imports and need to update the dependencies, I can do so in the cabal file and regenerate the shell.nix file with ```cabal2nix --shell . > shell.nix```.

 ## Epilogue

-The tooling for Haskell development seems to be evolving fast and progressively making things easier.
+The tooling for Haskell development seems to be evolving fast and progressively making things easier for juggling with dependencies.
 However the reality is that it is still far from being as simple as other development environments and takes quite a lot of work to setup properly.
 I also realise that I'm a bit worried about trying to set that up again on another machine if I have to.
-The folks on IRC were very helpful though, especially ```henrytill``` who offered to review this post.
+I do think that the benefits definitely outweigh the drawbacks, and that investing the time to set this up will result in peace of mind when wanting to try out the bleeding edge of Haskell without worrying about breaking other projects because of dependencies.
+The folks on IRC were very helpful, especially Henry Till (```henrytill``` on IRC) who helped review this post and I recommend heading to the ```##nix-darwin``` IRC Channel on freenode if you run into problems.

-I'll share more about my experience with using Hakyll and migrating from metalsmith in a next post but the iilab site is now generated with Hakyll and the [source code is of course available on github](https://github.com/iilab/iilab.org-hakyll).
+I'll share more about why Haskell and Functional Programming matter, as well as my experience with using Hakyll and migrating from metalsmith in a next post but the iilab site is now generated with Hakyll and the [source code is of course available on github](https://github.com/iilab/iilab.org-hakyll).